-You have two ways to find out:
+You have three ways to find out:

-1. Check the most recent Drug List we provided for information on your drug coverage.
+- Check the most recent Drug List we provided for information on your drug coverage.
 (Please note: The Drug List we provide includes information for the covered prescription drugs that are most commonly used by our members.
 However, we may cover additional prescription drugs that are not included in the provided Drug List.
-If one of your prescription drugs is not listed on the Drug List, you should contact Customer Care to find out if we cover it.)

-2. Call Customer Care to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
+If one of your prescription drugs is not listed on the Drug List, you should contact Customer Care to find out if we cover it.) - 2.
+Call Customer Care to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list. - 3.
+Use the plan's Real-Time Benefit Tool (Caremark.com) or by calling Customer Care.
+With this tool you can search for drugs on the Drug List to see an estimate of what you will pay and if there are alternative drugs on the Drug List that could treat the same condition.